scirpt

 Studded tires are winter tires that have been fitted with cleat-like protrusions that provide even more grip than snow tires.
 Some snow tires come fixed with studs, while others are called “studdable,” meaning they have divots where you can install studs on snowy and icy days.

-Who Makes Studded Tires?
+Who Makes Studdable Tires?

+Various tire manufacturers like Falken Firestone, Hankook, Goodyear make this type of tire.
 You can find winter tire with studs through Tire Agent.
-Select "SHOP" from any page, enter your vehicle information and then filter to studded tires or studdable tires.
+Select “SHOP” from any page, enter your vehicle information and then filter to studded tires or studdable tires.
 These are among the best options for studded and studdable tires.
 Approximate costs for studded snow tires are included.
 Prices are always subject to change.

 Falken